boriss-un/cx/section2/README.md

 Strategies for scaling the script from exercise 2:

 1. Instead of loading whole JSON file in memory, data could be loaded in chunks.
-For example, `data.json` can be treated as plain text file, read chunk by chunk (e.g. line by line) and processed as a big string when substrings of that big string will be treated as chunks.
+For example, `data.json` can be treated as plain text file read chunk by chunk (e.g. line by line), processed as a string where substrings of that big string will be treated as chunks for processing.
+Alternative path would be to use alternative file format (e.g. CSV) which is easier to read in chunkgs.
 2. Doing vectorized calculations in `numpy` would cut the calculation time.
-Once there is more than 1.000.000 buildings to process, numpy calculations on my computer were roughly 2 times faster.
-For Nx100.000.000 datasets numpy performance were more than 2 times better.
-See below for `calculate_potential_financial_losses_estimate` function implementions with numpy.
+Once there is more than 1.000.000 buildings to process, numpy calculations were roughly 2 times faster on a computer used for testing.
+For N x 100.000.000 datasets numpy performance were more than 2 times better.
+See below for `calculate_potential_financial_losses_estimate` function implementions using numpy.
 3. Further optimisations are possible with explicit parallelization (e.g. joblib, multiprocessing, dask), with computations on GPU (instead of CPU).
 4. A possible altenative to vectorized `numpy` calculations would be to use Cython to compile python code to C code.